-В You may wish to provide more consistent and convincing evidence that you apply knowledge gathered about the students when establishing learning goals and when planning instruction.

-C You may wish to provide more consistent and convincing evidence that you select or create assessments for formative and summative purposes that are appropriate to your subject, your students, and the defined instructional goals.
+- B You may wish to provide clearer evidence that you apply knowledge gathered about the students when establishing learning goals and when planning instruction. - C You may wish to provide clearer evidence that you select or create assessments for formative and summative purposes that are appropriate to your subject, your students, and the defined instructional goals.